nevinalisheva/docker-tuto/step01/readme.md

 Let's take another example than nginx!

-`docker run -p 3001:2368 -d ghost` will run a container with Ghost, an open source blogging platform.
+`docker run -p 3001:2368 -d ghost -e NODE_ENV=development` will run a container with Ghost, an open source blogging platform.

+Note: We use here the flag `-e` to setup environment variables. (in this case the NODE_ENV is needed to run the container)

 Simply wait a few seconds and open localhost:3001.

-## Attach to a running container

-You can attach yourself to a running container using `docker container attach [id]`

 ## Check the logs